VerSprite/research/projects/cpp/VulnerableApps/README.md

 ### CPP
 #### VulnerableApps

-This folder contains Vulnerable Applications that the VS-Labs Research Team has created to help demonstrate how to abuse specific functionality.
+This folder contains Vulnerable Applications that the VS-Labs Research Team has created using the C++ language to help demonstrate how to abuse specific functionality.